mangrovedao/mangrove-archive/README.md

 - install Husky Git hooks.

-Then to build all packages, run
+Then, still in the root folder, to build all packages, run

 ```shell
 $ yarn build
 ```
-(also in the root folder.)

-If you want to run all tests, you can run
+Afterwards, if you want to run all tests for all packages, you can run

 ```shell
 $ yarn test
 ```

-To run scripts in individual packages, you can either use [`yarn workspace <workspaceName> <commandName>`](https://yarnpkg.com/cli/workspace/#gatsby-focus-wrapper) command *in any folder*, e.g.:
+To run scripts in individual packages, you can either use [`yarn workspace <workspaceName> <commandName>`](https://yarnpkg.com/cli/workspace/#gatsby-focus-wrapper) command *in any folder*, e.g. to run the tests for the `mangrove.js` package:

 ```shell
 $ yarn workspace @giry/mangrove-js test